metamn/mv/README.md

 Vue components for metamn

+## This version

+- goes with SCSS which is cumbersome
+- e2e tests works when empty typography IDs are inserted into the html which is ugly

 ## SCSS mixins and imports

 - Vue single file components has absolutely no support for SCSS mixins and imports